 While we believe that we have novel composition of matter on the OK-101 peptide and novel methods of its use in treating DED, we cannot be sure that these patent applications will issue as patents.
 Each patent office has different patentability requirements, but we believe that the license patent applications contain patentable subject matter.
 The process for issuance of a patent involves correspondence with each local patent office in the jurisdictions in which the patent application is filed.
 That process, patent prosecution, involves a discussion of any relevant prior art and typically a discussion of the scope of the claims.
-The patent prosecution process can take several years depending on the jurisdiction and is not in the control of the patent office.
+The patent prosecution process can take several years depending on the jurisdiction and is not in the control of the patent owner, but in the control of the local patent office.
 We cannot be sure the outcome of the patent prosecution will be successful and result in issued patents.